Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_run_command/_index.md

 description: >
 ---

-## Run Powershell and Shell scripts on Azure Arc-enabled servers using the Run command
+## Run PowerShell and Shell scripts on Azure Arc-enabled servers using the Run command

 The Run command feature uses the Connected Machine agent to remotely run PowerShell scripts within an Azure Arc-connected Windows machine and Shell scripts within an Azure Arc-connected Linux machine.